edisuc/filebeat-module-proftpd/README.md

 This is an early revision.
 It works but still lacks some documentation and might have some rough edges.
 Feedback is very much appreciated.

-It has been tested with Filebeat version 5.5.1.
+It has been tested with Filebeat version 5.5.1 on Debian jessie and stretch.